- What is the basic structure of the Applied Economics Program?

 Neither the Economics Department nor the Graduate School specify minimum GRE scores for admission to the Applied Economics Program.

 Foreign applicants must provide proof of English Language Proficiency to be eligible for admission.
 This proof may be provided in several ways specified by the Graduate School, including a TOEFL score or an IELTS score.
-The Department generally requires a TOEFL score of at least 100 or an IELTS score of at least 7.0.
+The Department generally requires a TOEFL score of above 100 or an IELTS score of at least 7.0.